daskeyboard/daskeyboard-applet/README.md

   the entire config is entered on one line, or use line separators `\`.
 - If you don't specify the geometry, the default is a 1x1 applet on the `Esc` key.
+- You must have the Q Desktop application running in order for the keyboard to respond to any signals.

 ## Basic example:
 `node index.js test '{"applet":{"user": {"symbol": "AAPL"}}}'`